wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    time and date associated with any Negative Trust Anchor.
-   Implementors SHOULD in most cases limit the maximum duration to one day, meaning the Negative Trust Anchor will be removed or invalidated from the point of implementation, plus 86,400 seconds.
+   Implementors SHOULD in most cases limit the maximum duration to one day, meaning the Negative Trust Anchor will be removed or invalidated from the point of implementation, plus 86,400 seconds (one day).
    However, there may be corner cases where a Negative Trust Anchor is needed for a longer period of time.
-Optimally this time and date is set in a DNS recursive resolver's configuration, though in the short-term this may also be achieved via other systems or supporting processes.
+Optimally this time and date is set in a DNS recursive resolver's configuration, though in the short- term this may also be achieved via other systems or supporting processes.

-   Finally, a Negative Trust Anchor is used only in a specific domain or sub-domain and would not affect validation at other names up the authentication chain.
+   Finally, a Negative Trust Anchor SHOULD be used only in a specific domain or sub-domain and would not affect validation at other names up the authentication chain.
 For example, a Negative Trust Anchor for zone1.example.com would affect only names within zone1.example.com, and validation would still be performed on example.com, .com, and the root (".").
 In another example, a Negative Trust Anchor for example.com would affect only names within example.com, and validation would still be performed on .com, and the root (".")

       Root (.)              <======
           |                       ||